AndersenLab/linkagemapping/README.md

 ##### `condition`

 The name of the condition to which that strain was exposed during the particular experiment.
 For example `bleomycin` or `etoposide`.
+This column is optional, but plot names will be affected by an absence of a `condition` column (e.g. ".mean.TOF" vs "amsacrine.mean.TOF").

 ##### `trait`